serhWebDev/crew-app/README.md

 ####ApplicantsList - component

-This component show applikant cards that satisfy the filters by city or first name or both of them and a required applikant-status received in 'props'.
+This component show applikant cards that satisfy the filters by city or first name or both of them and a required applikant-status received in props.

 ####CrewApplicantCard - component